17 April 2025

 Summary

-In 2000, psychologists and social workers studied treatment outcomes from abstinence-based rehabilitation programmes among people experiencing homelessness and found that punishment-based and zero-tolerance model had high dropout rates and little impact.
+In 2000, psychologists and social workers studied treatment outcomes from abstinence-based rehabilitation programmes among people experiencing homelessness.
+They found this punishment-based and zero-tolerance model had high dropout rates and little impact, especially in relation to improving mental health and supporting social reintegration.

 Subscribe to our newsletter